k88hudson/git-flight-rules/README.md

 The actions in this part of the guide will require a force push, and rewrite large sections of repo history, so if you are working with remote collaborators, check first that any local work of theirs is pushed.

-There are two options for rewriting history, the built-in `git-filter-branch` and [`bfg-repo-cleaner`](https://rtyley.github.io/bfg-repo-cleaner/).
-This guide will explain `bfg` since it is significantly cleaner and more performant.
+There are two options for rewriting history, the built-in `git-filter-branch` or [`bfg-repo-cleaner`](https://rtyley.github.io/bfg-repo-cleaner/). `bfg` is significantly cleaner and more performant, but it is a third-party download and requires java.
+We will describe both alternatives.

-#### Changing history using bfg
+#### Recommended Technique: Use third-party bfg

 Using bfg-repo-cleaner requires java.
 Download the bfg jar from the link [here](https://rtyley.github.io/bfg-repo-cleaner/).
 Our examples will use `bfg.jar`, but your download may have a version number, e.g. `bfg-1.13.0.jar`.